hivdb/chiro-cms/resources/covid-review.md

 Two groups have reported that certain anticoagulants such as heparin and enoxaparin bind to S1 receptor binding domains and  interfere with virus cell entry _in vitro_[^10.1101/2020.04.28.066761][^10.1101/2020.06.08.140236].
 Administration of heparin intranasally has also been proposed as a method of preventing spread of SARS-CoV-2 after initial infection without increasing the risk of bleeding[^10.1101/2020.06.08.140236].

 ___Conclusion: Heparin and enoxaparin are increasingly being used to prevent clotting in persons with severe disease.
-Whether these compound also have a clinically relevant antiviral effect is not known.
-Arbidol does not appear to be clinically efficacious.
+They may also have a direct antiviral effect.
+Intranasal administration in early less severe infections Arbidol does not appear to be clinically efficacious.
 The remaining compounds in this section have not been  well studied.  ___

 ## Convalescent Plasma